ParaGroup/WindFlow/README.md

     $ make docs # generate the doxygen documentation (if doxygen has been installed)
 ```

-In order to use Kafka integration, done with special Source and Sink operators, the developer has to include the additional header <tt>kafka/windflow_kafka.hpp</tt> and properly link the library <tt>librdkafka-dev</tt>.
+In order to use the Kafka integration, consisting of special Source and Sink operators, the developer has to include the additional header <tt>kafka/windflow_kafka.hpp</tt> and properly link the library <tt>librdkafka-dev</tt>.

 # Docker Images
 Two Docker images are available in the WindFlow GitHub repository.
 The images contain all the synthetic tests compiled and ready to be executed.
 To build the first image (the one without tests using GPU operators) execute the following commands: